Presidential Graduate Research Fellowship

 Nomination Instructions

 Nominations for the PGRF must be made by the graduate program advisor/director of the program in which the nominee will be enrolled during the subsequent academic year.
 Any nominations received that are not from the student's graduate program advisor/director will not be considered.
+Nominations will be scored according to the rubric linked below.

-Nominations for the 2024-2025 PGRF opened on February 1, 2024.
 We will have two PGRF award announcement cycles that will coincide with the university’s two admissions cycles.
-The two cycles are weighted equally, with their only distinction being the dates of review and announcement.

-• Priority Cycle will review all applications received by 11:59 pm on March 1, 2024, and awards will be announced March 14, 2024.
+• Priority Cycle will review all applications received by 11:59 pm on February 28, 2025, and awards will be announced mid-March 2025.

-• Regular Cycle will review all applications received March 2 - March 31, 2024 (11:59 pm), and awards will be announced April 12, 2024.
+• Regular Cycle will review all applications received March 1 - March 31, 2025 (11:59 pm), and awards will be announced mid-April 2025.

 Questions?
 Please reach out to [email protected] for more information.